Krishna-Aaketi/C_Snippets/pointers_in_c.md

 ## 🔹 What is a Pointer?

 A pointer is a variable that stores the memory address of another variable.
-Instead of holding a direct value, it points to a location in memory where the actual value is stored.

 ```c
 int a = 10;